 Here are a few other ways to celebrate:

 - Cookie Plates: Choose a family or person who is need.
 Leave cookies anonymously on their porch.

 - Put a treasure hunt clue inside your advent calendar.
 On December 6th, children follow the clues to find their gifts from St. Nicholas

 - Have a special breakfast feast on the morning of St. Nicholas Day.
 Set the table with china and candles and serve a variety of special pastries and breakfast foods.
 Draw a name before breakfast and throughout the day, do anonymous acts of service for that person.

-- chocolates, oranges, candy canes, small toys, Christmas book or movie, chocolate coins
+- chocolates, oranges, candy canes, small toys, Christmas book or movie

 - Traditional Ginger Spice Cookies — the food most associated with St. Nicholas

 - Some type of clothing to represent St. Nicholas clothing the poor such as Pajamas.

 - An ornament representing the child’s interests for the year

 - chocolate coins representing the coins Saint Nicholas gave